reskillamericans/website/content/news/_index.md

 # News and Blog

-Scroll below to learn about town halls, jobs fairs, news and other ways that we are helping our participants create a career path in tech.
+Scroll below to learn about town halls, job fairs, news and other ways that we are helping our participants create a career path in tech.

 {{% /section %}}